jtudelag/blog-posts/how-to-build-ansible-ees-with-cop-pipelines/blog.md

 **NOTE:**
 As this example is consuming images from [registry.redhat.io](https://registry.redhat.io) and pushing to [quay.io](https://quay.io), I recommend you use your [Red Hat pull secret](https://console.redhat.com/openshift/install/pull-secret).
 You can get it from [console.redhat.com](https://console.redhat.com).

+**NOTE:** For the sake of security, the secrets are not included in the repo, hence they need to be created manually.

 Let's create the project `ansible-ees` and the secrets.

 First create the project.
 ```bash